 3.1 The separation of derivation and morphology: lexical derivation

-If we assume that lexical and inflectional derivation are separate from the morphological means of marking them (The Separation Hypothesis or SH), the simplest lexical rule we might devise is (9a).5
+If we assume that lexical and inflectional derivation are separate from the morphological means of marking them (

 (9a) [n Grade] → [n ± 1 Grade]